rdivyanshu/rdivyanshu.github.io/mds/2021/07/two-sum-problem-in-dafny.md

 With above lemma at hand, we can now prove postcondition holds.
 Addition invariants which are maintained by loop are

-* pair of indices which add upto sum lies between loop variables
+* pair of indices which add up to sum lies between loop variables
-* for every pair of indices in which one of index lies outside loop variables does n't add upto sum
+* for every pair of indices in which one of index lies outside loop variables does n't add up to sum

 which is accomplished by following